Infinite Random Power Towers: Introduction and Main Result

+In this paper we investigate infinite random power towers, defined as the limit of the sequence where $(A_i)_{i\in\nn}$ is an i.i.d. sequence of positive real random variables.
+We determine necessary and sufficient conditions for convergence of the power tower which apply unless the $A_1$ has support bounded below by $1$ and unbounded above.
+We also look at some specific cases where the distribution of the limit may be written in closed form.

+This question comes as a natural probabilistic extension of the long history of study of power towers, which we outline briefly below.
+Power towers have usually been studied as a topic of inherent interest, but they do occasionally find applications in other topics (see for example \cite{article:9},\cite{Dzurina}, or \cite{knoebel}).
+They also provide a simple example of a non-trivial discrete dynamical system.
+Similarly, the random power tower provides a simple example of a random dynamical system.
+In this paper we will see that the fact that exponential functions are monotone allows for some shortcuts not possible in full generality.

+The simplest infinite power towers, taking the form were first studied by Euler in 1778 \cite{ARTICLE:4} and independently a few decades later by Eisenstein in 1844 \cite{ARTICLE:2}.
+The infinite expression is not \emph{a priori} well-defined, but must be defined as the limit of the sequence On first exposure to power towers, it may be surprising that it is possible for them to converge at all when $c>1$.
+After all, exponentiation famously diverges to infinity rapidly, one would expect the iterated sequence to diverge even more rapidly.
+However, for nonnegative $c$, the infinite power tower converges if and only if $c\in[e^{-e},e^{1/e}]$ \cite{ARTICLE:4}.
+Even if the existence of this interval of convergence isn't a surprise, the endpoints seem far nicer than they have a right to be.

-It is natural to view this type of sequence as repeated iteration of a function, in this case $x\to (\sqrt{2})^x$, starting at $x=1$, which turns this into a discrete dynamical system.
+The sequence $c,c^c,c^{c^c},\dots$ is naturally viewed as repeated iterates of the function $x\to c^x$ starting at $x=1$, which turns the problem into a discrete dynamical system.
 The theory of dynamical systems is complex and deep; in general their behavior is difficult or impossible to predict.
 However, this particular system is easy to get a handle on.
-The iteration of $x\to(\sqrt 2)^x$ forms a sequence that increases to the first fixed point of this function, i.e. $2$ (Figure \ref{figure:sqrtower}).
+For example, the iteration of $x\to(\sqrt 2)^x$ forms a sequence that increases to the first fixed point of this function, i.e. $2$ (Figure \ref{fi:sqrtower}).

 In general, iterating an increasing function creates sequence that either converges to a fixed point or diverges to infinity.
 Sequences arising from iterated decreasing functions will either converge to a fixed point, or oscillate in the limit.

-Infinite power towers $c, c^c, c^{c^c}, \dots,$ converge in the limit when $c\in[e^{-e}, e^{\frac1e}]$.
+The convergence results about $c^{c^{\dots}}$ become perfectly natural in light of these facts: The sequence $c, c^c, c^{c^c}, \dots,$ converges in the limit when $c\in[e^{-e}, e^{\frac1e}]$.
 For larger $c$, the sequence diverges to infinity.
-For $c\in (0,e^{-e})$, it oscillates, with the even- and odd-indexed subsequences converging to distinct limits (Figure \ref{figure:oscillation}).
-We will see similar behavior for random infinite power towers.
+For $c\in (0,e^{-e})$, it oscillates, with the even- and odd-indexed subsequences converging to distinct limits (Figure \ref{fi:oscillation}).
+We will see similar behavior in the random case as discussed below.